 - Intrapreneurship: Hire entrepreneurs capable of running the innovation centers within your organization.

-- Invest in internal and recruitment branding: Positioning your organization as a great place to work will help you attract and retain the best talent on the market.
+- Invest in internal and recruitment branding: 96% of businesses believe that recruitment branding can affect their revenue.
+Positioning your organization as a great place to work will help you attract and retain the best talent on the market, as well as improve your cash flow.

-- Focus on building customer loyalty: Approximately 65% of a company’s business comes from existing customers.
-And, a more interesting trend to note is that a 5% increase in customer retention can increase profitability by as much as 75%.
+- Build customer loyalty: A 5% increase in customer retention can increase profitability by as much as 75%.
 Loyal customers can not only provide a source of sustainable income, it costs less to retain them than to attract new ones, and a small increase in their loyalty can boost your profits significantly.

-The first bit to highlight is to perceive these stages as generic representations of a business’ evolution.
+Perceive these stages as generic representations of a business’s evolution.

 With that in mind, do not get discouraged if your organization has deviated from this path.